sh1ju/AEM/README.md

 * All Sightly utility methods must be written in existing SightlyUtils.java
 * All methods must be preceded by proper Javadoc.
 * All constants must have a proper and detailed Javadoc
+* Use 6.3 Coral components rather than 6.2 non-coral components in the Touch UI dialogs & Page Properties.
 * Proper description for rach parameter and return type in Javadoc must be added.
 * Method names and Parameter names in methods must be self explanatory.
 Arguments such as param1, param2 must not be given.
 * Logger variable must be decalred as LOGGER.
 So in code it should appear as LOGGER.debug